masakinihirota/vns-masakinihirota-custom-instructions/Next.js Supabase Rules.md

     ### Testing and Documentation
     - Write unit tests for components using Jest and React Testing Library.
     - Provide clear and concise comments for complex logic.
-    - Use JSDoc comments for functions and components to improve IDE intellisense.
+    - Use TSDoc comments for functions and components to improve IDE intellisense.

     ### Methodology
     1. **System 2 Thinking**: Approach the problem with analytical rigor.
 Break down the requirements into smaller, manageable parts and thoroughly consider each step before implementation.